 Pain, Plasticity and Physical Therapy: Applications of Graded Motor Imagery

 WEBINAR FORMAT!
-The prerecording will be made available 2-3 weeks in advance - you will receive an email notice.
+The prerecording is available.
 You must review this and be prepared to interact with the presenters during the live session on September 13th.
 The recorded content will not be replayed during the live Q and A session on September 13th.
-Please prepare a few questions for the live session and email them directly to: firstname.lastname@example.org no later than September 10th using the subject line: "Questions for September 13th Webinar". **Please do not call or email Member Services.**
+Please prepare a few questions for the live session and email them directly to: email@example.com no later than September 10th using the subject line: "Questions for September 13th Webinar". **Please do not call or email Member Services.**

 Physical therapy, neuroscience and brain imaging advances have shown that decreased movement of body parts lead to functional and structural changes in the brain.
 These neuronal representations of body parts are dynamically maintained and changes in shape and size of body maps correlate to increased pain and disability.
 The dark side of neuroplasticity shows that neglect, increased fear-avoidance and decreased use of body parts increases pain and disability, along with sensitization of the nervous system, resulting in some patients becoming “too hot to handle.”
 Neuroplasticity also provides hope.
 Body maps can be retrained within minutes.
 One strategy used in normalizing cortical maps is graded motor imagery (GMI), a collective term describing various “brain exercises” and include normalizing laterality, motor imagery, mirror therapy, sensory discrimination, sensory integration and more.
 The growing evidence shows the GMI program as a whole or parts of it can be used clinically to help desensitize a hypersensitive nervous system.
 This webinar will showcase how brief GMI interventions can be readily applied in real-life clinics and results in immediate shifts in pain, thus accelerating recovery in people struggling with pain.